oerc0122/MDANSE/Doc/pages/analysis.rst

 Center Of Masses Trajectory
 '''''''''''''''''''''''''''
-The Center Of Mass Trajectory (COMT) analysis consists in deriving the trajectory of the respective centres of mass of a set of groups of atoms.
+The center of mass trajectory (COMT) analysis consists in deriving the trajectory of the respective centres of mass of a set of groups of atoms.
 In order to produce a visualizable trajectory, MDANSE assigns the centres of mass to pseudo-hydrogen atoms whose mass is equal to the mass of their associated group.
 Thus, the produced trajectory can be reused for other analysis.
-In that sense, *COMT* analysis is a practical way to reduce noticeably the dimensionality of a system.
+In that sense, COMT analysis is a practical way to reduce noticeably the dimensionality of a system.

 .. _cropped-trajectory:

 Cropped Trajectory
 ''''''''''''''''''
-A "Cropped Trajectory" in molecular dynamics simulations refers to a shortened version of the trajectory data file, focusing on a specific time segment of a simulation.
+A cropped trajectory in molecular dynamics simulations refers to a shortened version of the trajectory data file, focusing on a specific time segment of a simulation.
 This cropping process is useful for reducing data size, isolating relevant events, improving computational efficiency, and